 - The Dam Wall is 128m high and spanning 617m

-There is not much big game on the Zambian side of the Lake except for the Hippo and Crocodile which are frequently seen, making swimming in the Lake a dangerous activity and an adrenaline sport for the courageous.
-There is an exceptionally rich birdlife associated with the Lake, as well as being host to over 50 species of fish, including the Tiger Fish, Tilapia, Nembwe, Vundu and Barbel that grow into massive specimens in this enormous water body.
+There is not much big game on the Zambian side of the lake except for hippo and crocodile that are frequently seen, making swimming a dangerous activity.
+There is exceptionally rich birdlife associated with Kariba, as well as over 50 species of fish, including the tigerfish, tilapia, nembwe, vundu and barbel that grow into massive specimens in this enormous water body

 In 1956 the Federal Government of Rhodesia and Nyasaland (now Zambia, Zimbabwe and Malawi), awarded the tender for the construction of the dam wall and power station to the Italian consortium of Impresit.
-Kariba Dam Wall was designed by the French engineer and specialist in arch dams, Andre Coyne.
-Over a million cubic metres of concrete was poured into the 36.6 metre high, 24 metre thick wall.
-The construction had to be engineered to cope with a flow of approximately ten million litres of water per second.
+The Kariba Dam wall was designed by the French engineer and specialist in arch dams, Andre Coyne.
+It had to be engineered to cope with a flow of approximately 10-million litres / 2.6-million gallons of water per second.
 The dam took four years to build between 1956 and 1960.
-On the 16th of May 1960, the Kariba Dam was officially opened by Her Majesty Queen Elizabeth the Queen Mother of Britain.
-At the end of the project the sluice gates were closed and in 1963 the dam reached its capacity of 180 billion cubic metres (= 180 cubic kilometres, = 180 billion tons of water).
+On the 16th of May 1960, Kariba Dam was officially opened by Her Majesty Queen Elizabeth the Queen Mother of Britain.
+At the end of the project the sluice gates were closed and in 1963 the dam reached its capacity of 180-billion tons of water.
 The weight of this water is believed to have caused the increased seismicity in this area since 1960.

-As the dam began to fill, thousands of animals were stranded on islands soon to be inundated.
-Appeals were made and money was raised to buy boats and equipment and Operation Noah began their rescue and relocation.
-The mammoth task of rescuing over 7000 animals, including 44 Rhinoceros, was fraught with the difficulties of dealing with huge concentrations of snakes, including the deadly black mamba.
+As the dam began to fill, thousands of animals were stranded on islands soon to be inundated with water.
+Appeals were made and money was raised to buy boats and equipment to launch Operation Noah, a rescue and relocation mission.
+The mammoth task of rescuing over 7 000 animals, including 44 rhinoceros, was fraught with the difficulties of dealing with huge concentrations of snakes, including the deadly black mamba.

-The Kariba dam wall hydroelectric scheme is one of southern Africa’s most important electricity generating stations, producing up to 1300 megawatts of electricity, making the area ideal for industry.
+The Kariba hydroelectric scheme is one of Southern Africa’s most important power-generating stations, producing up to 1 300 megawatts of electricity, making the area ideal for industry.

 Most of the industry in Siavonga is dependent on the lake.
 Kapenta fishing (a type of sardine or sprat) is hugely important to the area.
-Kapenta is one of Zambia‘s staple high-protein foods and there are many commercial Kapenta fishing companies in Siavonga.
-Commercial bream fishing and crocodile farming are also carried out on the Lake.
-Crocodiles are bred for the leather which is exported for fashion accessories such as shoes, belts and handbags.
-The crocodile tail also provides an exotic culinary delicacy sold to hotels and exclusive restaurants.
+Kapenta is one of Zambia‘s staple high-protein foods and there are many commercial fishing companies in Siavonga.
+Commercial bream fishing and crocodile farming are also carried out.
+Crocodiles are bred for their leather that is exported for fashion accessories such as shoes, belts and handbags.
+The crocodile tail also provides an exotic culinary delicacy sold to hotels and restaurants.

 Siavonga has a developing quarrying industry with the cutting of natural stone into tiles.
-Uranium has recently been discovered in the district and it promises to bring new prosperity to Siavonga.
+Uranium was also discovered in the district: the Mutanga Uranium Project is in its planning stages.